Volume 68, Issue 3

 Brenda Fuller, RN, ADN: Leadership

-Congratulations to GHS’ 2017 Palmetto Gold nominees: Angela Bron, BSN, RN; Carl Cromer, MSN, RN, CPEN; Matthew DeJong, BSN, RN; Jeffery Everett, BSN, RN, PCCN; June Ross, BSN, RN; Jennifer Slatton, BSN, RN; Joanna Travaglini, BSN, RN; and Alicia Watson, BSN, RN.
+Congratulations to Prisma Health’ 2017 Palmetto Gold nominees: Angela Bron, BSN, RN; Carl Cromer, MSN, RN, CPEN; Matthew DeJong, BSN, RN; Jeffery Everett, BSN, RN, PCCN; June Ross, BSN, RN; Jennifer Slatton, BSN, RN; Joanna Travaglini, BSN, RN; and Alicia Watson, BSN, RN.

 Everett and Travaglini received awards this year at the 16th annual Palmetto Gold Gala.
 Each year, 100 nurses from across S.C. receive this prestigious award for exemplifying excellence in nursing and showing a commitment to the profession.